 The Vegetarian Society also approves the capsules, although it’s unclear if the nutrients are derived from plant or animal-based sources.
 But we do know that Opti-Women is manufactured at an Informed-Sport registered site like all Optimum Nutrition’s products.

-GGR Head of Content, Kate Meier, says she feels like she has more energy while taking these since she has issues with low iron levels if she’s not taking it regularly.
+Kate added that she feels like she has more energy while taking these since she has issues with low iron levels if she’s not taking them regularly and gives them 5 out of 5 for the effects.
 Taking a multi with added iron is certainly a convenient way of making sure your levels stay up!

 Pros